-Congratulations to Sweetland Director Anne Gere and U-M Chemistry's Ginger Schultz who recently received a National Science Foundation Award for their project "Collaborative Research: Accelerating the pace of research and implementation of Writing-to-learn pedagogies across STEM disciplines."
+Congratulations to Sweetland Director Anne Gere and U-M Chemistry's Ginger Shultz who recently received a National Science Foundation Award for their project "Collaborative Research: Accelerating the pace of research and implementation of Writing-to-learn pedagogies across STEM disciplines."

 More about this project in the "The Write Stuff" article from LSA Today.